chazkiker2/conway_game_of_life_react/README.md

       - [x] When main loop completes: swap current & next grids, repeat simulation until stopped
     - [x] Break down the aforementioned steps into appropriate sub-tasks implemented with modular, readable code
     - [x] Use double buffering to update grid with next generation
-    - [ ] Does something well-documented with the edge of the grid (e.g., wrap around to the far side)
+    - [x] Does something well-documented with the edge of the grid (e.g., wrap around to the far side)
-- [ ] Custom Features (Implement at least 3 of the following features):
+- [ ] Custom Features (implement at least 3 of the following features):
   - [x] Create a few sample cell configurations that users can load and run
-  - [ ] Add an option that creates a random cell configuration that users can run
-  - [ ] Add additional cell properties, like color or size, and incorporate them into your visualization
   - [x] Allow users to specify the speed of the simulation
   - [x] Provide functionality to manually step through the simulation one generation at a time, as opposed to animating automatically
   - [x] Allow users to change the dimension of the grid being displayed
+  - [ ] Add an option that creates a random cell configuration that users can run
+  - [ ] Add additional cell properties, like color or size, and incorporate them into your visualization
   - [ ] Given a specific generation, calculate the configuration of cells at that point in time, and jump to that state, bypassing animation (i.e. skip ahead _n_ generations).
   - [ ] If you have an idea for a custom feature on this list, run it by your TL or instructor
 - [ ] About